Toward Super-polynomial Quantum Speedup of Equivariant Quantum Algorithms with SU($d$) Symmetry: Discussion

-\emph{Discussion--}The significance of studying PQC originally stems from imitating the behavior of anyons by a quantum computer.
-The so-called braided group $B_n$ which determines the symmetry of these systems are relegated to its elementary counterpart: the symmetric group $S_n$ \cite{pqc,Kitaev2006}.
-Even though, studying matrix element from $\mathbb{C}[S_n]$ is still a highly nontrivial task for testing quantum advantages.
-Furthermore, one can easily verify by definition that $\pi_{\operatorname{SU}(d)}$ and $\pi_{S_n}$ commute.
-Schur-Weyl duality provides an even stronger implication: those operators who commute with $\operatorname{SU}(d)$ tensor product representation, i.e., with $\operatorname{SU}(d)$ symmetry, must be elements from $\mathbb{C}[S_n]$ under the permutation representation and vice versa \cite{Goodman2009,Tolli2009}.
-This enriches the context of PQP+ with at least two more research directions: $(a)$ one could study $\operatorname{SU}(d)$ symmetric Hamiltonian.
+Theoretically, Schur--Weyl duality indicates those operators who commute with $\SU(d)$ tensor product representation, i.e., with $\SU(d)$ symmetry, must be elements from $\mathbb{C}[S_n]$ under the permutation representation and vice versa \cite{Goodman2009,Tolli2009}.
+This enriches the context of PQP+ with at least two more research directions: $(a)$ one could study $\SU(d)$ symmetric Hamiltonian.
 For instance, the spin-$\frac{1}{2}$ Heisenberg Hamiltonian $H$ with or without frustration admits the $\operatorname{SU}(2)$ invariance.
-Schur-Weyl duality indicates that matrix representation of $H$ under Young basis looks like what we draw in Fig.\ref{SchurWeyl} $(b)$.
-Even the dimension of $S_n$-irreps would still scale exponentially, it is verified numerically in the related paper \cite{Zheng2021SpeedingUL} that ans{\"a}tze preserving $\operatorname{SU}(2)$ symmetry, or what we call $S_n$-quantum convolution ans{\"a}tze ($S_n$-CQA), exhibit a high performance in searching ground states. $(b)$ one could study quantum circuits with $\operatorname{SU}(d)$ symmetry as imposing symmetry would make some well-known results for common quantum circuits false and provide more deep insights into quantum computation theoretically.
-For instance, any quantum circuit can be generated by 2-local unitaries for qubits as well as for qudits \cite{Vlasov2001}.
-However, this statement is proved false in \cite{MarvianSUd} for $\operatorname{SU}(d)$-invariant quantum circuit when $d \geq 3$.
-Subsequently, we proved in the related work in \cite{Zheng2021SpeedingUL} that the 4-local ensemble of SU($d$)-symmetric unitaries $\operatorname{CQA}^{(p)}$ is strictly universal on any one of the irreducible subspace, at large limit of $p$ or a long time (towards the end of adiabatic evolution).
-It then follows that $\operatorname{CQA}^{(p)}$ is a SU($d$)-symmetric $k$ design for all $k$ with some sufficiently large $p$.
-Furthermore, by Theorem \ref{thmpqcd}, $\operatorname{CQA}^{(p)}$ can be simulated efficiently in polynomial time for $p$ scales polynomially with $n$ the number of qudits.
-PQP+ manifestly contains any random unitaries coming from $\operatorname{CQA}^{(p)}$ such that $p$ is bounded in polynomial of the number of qudits, for which generic super-exponential quantum speed-up is always achieved.
-Would random unitaries from $\operatorname{CQA}^{(p)}$ form SU($d$)-symmetric $k$ design, for $p$ grow at most polynomial in the number of qudits?
-Answering this question would give a physically concrete model for which near optimal quantum error correction can be achieved to the leading order of the limit set forth by the approximate Eastin-Knill theorem.
-In addition, it relates to recent works on linear growth of circuit complexity of random unitaries \cite{jian2022linear, haferkamp2022linear, li2022short}, in the presence of global SU($d$) symmetry.
-Furthermore, it relates by nature to SU($d$)-symmetric Hayden-Preskill experiment for which scrambling of U(1)-charged information \cite{liu2020scrambling} is replaced by generalized SU($d$)-charged information.
-We leave it for our upcoming work and future directions.
+Schur--Weyl duality indicates that matrix representation of $H$ under Young basis looks like what we draw in Fig.\ref{SchurWeyl} $(b)$.
+Even the dimension of $S_n$-irreps would still scale exponentially, it is verified numerically in Ref.~\cite{Zheng2021SpeedingUL} that the ans{\"a}tze preserving $\operatorname{SU}(2)$ symmetry, or what we call $S_n$-convolutional quantum ans{\"a}tze ($S_n$-CQA), exhibit a high performance in searching ground states. $(b)$ one could study quantum circuits with $\SU(d)$ symmetry as imposing symmetry would make some well-known results for common quantum circuits false and provide more deep insights into quantum computation theoretically.
+For instance, any quantum circuit can be generated by 2-local unitaries for qubits as well as for qudits \cite{Vlasov2001,Brylinski2001,Sawicki2016}.
+However, this statement is proved to be false in Refs.~\cite{MarvianNature,MarvianSU2,Zheng2021SpeedingUL} for $\U(1)$ and $\SU(d)$ symmetric quantum circuits.
+Symmetric unitaries with trivial relative phases can be generated locally, while replenishing a complete basis for relative phases necessitate the non-locality.
+The symmetric universality leads to the construction of symmetric random circuits, which is desirable for a physically concrete model of near optimal covariant quantum error-correcting code \cite{Zhou2021newperspectives,kong2022near}.
+In addition, it also relates to recent works on the linear growth of circuit complexity \cite{brandao2021models,brian2022linear, haferkamp2022linear, li2022short}.
+Furthermore, by replacing the scrambling of $\U(1)$-charged information \cite{yoshida:soft,junyu2020chargescrambler} with generalized SU($d$)-charged information, we may also consider the $\SU(d)$-symmetric Hayden-Preskill protocol.